kollokollo/MQTT-Hyperdash/doc/MQTT-rule-engine-howto.md

 subscribes to all TOPICs defined and collects permanently all data which arrives.
-If a trigger TOPIC gets a message, a snapshot of all data available at that time on every TOPIC defined is collected into a snapshot and the rule function is excecuted.
+If a trigger TOPIC gets a message, a snapshot of all data available at that time on every TOPIC defined is collected into a snapshot and the rule function is executed.
 The results are expected to be stored in the snapshot and finally the framework publishes the content of the defined OUTPUT TOPICs, but only, if the content has changed!
-If the rule comes to the same results, it will not get publshed again, because there is a retained value with the same content.
-This saves network bandwith and hinders other rules to be triggered with the same input again and again.
+If the rule comes to the same results, it will not get published again, because there is a retained value with the same content.
+This saves network bandwidth and hinders other rules to be triggered with the same input again and again.

 ### Quick Guide: demo.rule

 You want to have a look at src/demo.rule.
 This es everything needed to implement and make a simple rule.
-The rule will be compiled into a native excecutable with
+The rule will be compiled into a native executable with

 <pre>
 make demo
 </pre>

-The file demo now can be excecuted, but it should not print anything to the terminal console, becaue besided debug messages there is no direct output or input via the console.
+The file demo now can be executed, but it should not print anything to the terminal console, because besides debug messages there is no direct output or input via the console.

 If you see an error message, make sure that you run a broker on the machine (localhost) and that the access rights are correct.

-You can as well excecute demo in the background, e.g. like this:
+You can as well execute demo in the background, e.g. like this:

 <pre>